Holic75/Baldurs-gate-dnd-3.5/README.md

 – May wear helmets.
 – May use any weapon and shield (excluding large shield).
 – May not wear armor heavier than splint mail.
 – Gets one bonus combat style feat at levels 2, 9, 16 and 23.
-This feat can be chosen from either Sword and Shield Combat, Single-Weapon Combat, Two-Weapon Combat, Archery, Combat Prowess, Warfare or Tactics trees.
 – Has Evasion passive ability.
 ```
 EVASION: this passive ability allows the target of an area attack to leap or twist out of the way.
 If subjected to an attack that allows a Savingthrow vs. Breath Weapon or vs. Wand for half damage, a character with evasion takes no damage on a successful save.